-Monitoring Services applied to the server managed by IVM
+Monitoring Services applied to the VIO server layer

-Monitoring services defined for the server managed by IVM (hosting the VIOS partition) are associated with the VIOS and VIOSActivity categories.
+Monitoring services defined for the VIO server are associated with the VIOSActivity categories.

-Service Description Check_command VIOS.Status Checks the status of the Virtual I/O server check_vios_status VIOS.UsedPool Checks the utilization of the processing pool on server check_vios_pool VIOSActivity.UsedNPIV Checks the utilization of NPIV on Virtual I/O Server check_vios_used_npiv VIOSActivity.UsedSEA Checks the utilization of SEA on Virtual I/O Server check_vios_used_sea
+Service Description Check_command VIOSActivity.UsedNPIV Checks the utilization of NPIV on Virtual I/O Server check_vios_used_npiv VIOSActivity.UsedSEA Checks the utilization of SEA on Virtual I/O Server check_vios_used_sea

-Monitoring Services applied to the server managed by HMC
+Monitoring Services applied to the PowerHypervisor layer

-Monitoring services defined for the PL server managed by an HMC are associated with the ProcessorPool category.
+Monitoring services defined for the PowerHypervisor layer of an Escala host are associated with the ProcessorPool category.

-Service Description Check_command DefaultPool Checks the utilization of the Default Processor Pool ceck_cec_used_pool SharedPool Checks the utilization of a processor pool ^(a) check_used_configured_pool
+Service Description Check_command UsedPool Checks the utilization of processor pool on Escala Blade managed by IVM check_vios_used_pool DefaultPool Checks the utilization of the Default Processor Pool on Escala Server managed by HMC ceck_cec_used_pool SharedPool Checks the utilization of a processor pool on Escala Server managed by HMC ^(a) check_used_configured_pool

-^(a) The number and the name of the SharedPool services is deduced from the user defined shared pool.
+(a) The number and the name of the SharedPool services is deduced from the user defined shared pool.

-Monitoring Services Applied to the LPAR Host
+Monitoring Services Applied to the Partition Host

-Monitoring services defined for LPAR hosts are associated with the VirtualMachine category.
+Monitoring services defined for partition hosts are associated with the VirtualMachine category.